-- EOR: 2 Launches of two spacecraft which rendezvous and dock in LKO then proceed to Munar orbit.
-A third, direct-ascent mission for an emergency craft may be launched.
+- EOR: 2 Launches.
+Two spacecraft rendezvous and dock in LKO then proceed to Munar orbit.

-- LOR: 2 Launches of two spacecraft which rendezvous and dock in Munar orbit and perform a Mun landing.
-A third, direct-ascent mission for an emergency craft may be launched.
+- LOR: 2 Launches.
+Two spacecraft rendezvous and dock in Munar orbit and perform a Mun landing.

 - Direct Ascent (+4): Using a single launch, establish a crewed Munar orbit.

 - Earth Orbit Rendezvous (+5): Using two launches to low Kerbin orbit, dock two spacecraft.
 Once docked, send the docked spacecraft to Munar orbit.

 - Munar Orbit Rendezvous (+6): Using two launches to low Kerbin orbit, separately send two spacecraft to Munar orbit.
 Once there, dock them together and complete a landing mission.

 - Landing prestige: One Kerbal on the Mun (+7).
 Second Kerbal on the Mun (+4).

 - Faster, better, cheaper - Rover bonus (+0): You can't afford a rover on the Gemini budget.

 - Happy together (+3): Both crew members are never separated by more than 10km